For many, the Olympics season is a time of entertainment and national pride.

 For Tom Broyles-Lewis, a cyclist who works at Cycling Spoken Here in Cary, new customers often come in excited from both the Olympics and the Tour de France.
 He said the best motivation is seeing a new cycler take the wheels.

-Gould said she believes each of her swimmers, new or experienced, have great potential even the potential to be a future Olympian.
+Gould said she believes each of her swimmers, new or experienced, has great potential – even the potential to be a future Olympian.